 - Insulation – Winter in Toronto can be very harsh, with temperatures dropping to sub-zero.
 Poor insulation means that valuable warm air can escape through the walls or windows, and it’s completely inefficient to spend time and money heating the air in your home only to let it slip out.
 Fill any cracks or other air leaks with caulk or weather stripping to keep the air in and maintain the temperature more easily.
 If you’re not sure how to go about this yourself, you can have your home audited to check the insulation.
 In the summer, the sun can come beating through windows, heating up your home even when you have the air conditioning running.
 Use blinds or shades to block it out and stop unnecessary heat from coming in.

 - Insufficient Air Flow – It’s no good heating or cooling the air if it only stays in one place, it needs to move around your home in order to provide the most comfortable temperature.
-If your home is small, this won’t be too difficult, but larger spaces require more work to achieve good air flow.
-The use of fans are integral for this.
+If your home is small, this won’t be too difficult, but larger spaces require more work to achieve good airflow.
+The use of fans is integral for this.
 Keep in mind that hot air rises, so should be pushed down if you want to keep warm, or pushed up to cool the room.
 This will take some strain off your heating and air conditioning.

-Energy bills seem to be ever-rising, and count for a large chunk of most people’s expenses.
+Energy bills seem to be ever-rising and count for a large chunk of most people’s expenses.
 Assessing the main factors listed above could help you reduce those bills, so you can spend your hard-earned money on something more enjoyable.
 Make sure your home’s heating and air conditioning systems are working as they should to avoid putting extra strain on them and spending more than you need to.
 Investing time to do that will pay off later.